erajasekar/cs-workshop/PITCHME.md

 ---

+## How many of you are interested in Programming?

+---

 ## How to Get Started on learning to Program?

 * https://code.org/ — The most well known and popular project that teaches kids to code.
 * http://lightbot.com/ — This mobile game starts really easy and adds more and more complex concepts over time eventually getting quite challenging.
 * https://www.codingame.com/start — is aimed at more experienced and older kids, teaching more complex techniques

++++

 * https://www.allcancode.com/home — Uses visual programming language to learn how to code and build amazing apps
 * http://scratch.mit.edu/ You can program your own interactive stories, games, and animations.
 * [Lego mind storms](http://www.lego.com/en-us/mindstorms/?domainredir=mindstorms.lego.com) -- build programmable robots based on Lego building blocks.

++++

 * https://www.khanacademy.org/>  — Build apps using Javascript guided by video tutorials.

-+++

-### Books

 * [Python-Kids-Playful-Introduction-Programming](http://www.amazon.com/Python-Kids-Playful-Introduction-Programming/dp/1593274076)
 * [Hello World!: Computer Programming for Kids and Other Beginners](http://amzn.com/1617290920)

+---

 ## Credits